jentery/engl425/index.md

 This letter is *not* an essay.
 You don't need an introduction, thesis, or conclusion, and you don't need to follow the usual five-paragraph structure.
 You can jump right into the conversation with us and walk us through your take on *Destroyer*'s last page as it relates to another moment in the book.
 You are welcome to include page images in your letter or to simply point us to parts of the book via page numbers or ebook locations.

-Once you've written your letter to us (500-750 words), please submit it and any images you wish to include as an attachment to the "Prompt 2" assignment in Brightspace (link coming soon).
+Once you've written your letter to us (500-750 words), please submit it and any images you wish to include as an attachment to the "Prompt 2" assignment in Brightspace.
 Feel free to attach PDF, DOCX, RTF, HTML, JPG, and/or PNG files for your images and text.

 We will use the following criteria and [UVic's official grading system](https://www.uvic.ca/calendar/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) to assess your letter: